 - Opposite pattern: Tweezers Bottom

-What is the Tweezer Top candlestick pattern?
+What is a Tweezer Top Candlestick Pattern?

-What is the structure of the Tweezer Top candlestick
+Structure of the Tweezer Top Pattern

 The Tweezer Top is a Japanese candlestick pattern that is